bryndin/ai-coded-pacman/journal.md

 >This revised version aims to create more readable, maintainable, and extensible code.
 Further improvements could include adding more comments, unit tests, and potentially abstracting out more game logic into separate classes (like a `CollisionManager` or a `GameModeManager`).

 > [!NOTE]
-> Refactoring results from both Gemini 1.5 Pro and ChatGPT-4o aren't that exciting.
+> - Refactoring results from both Gemini 1.5 Pro and ChatGPT-4o aren't that exciting.
 I don't like how they factor out state logic blindly into dedicated functions.
+> - Gemini's formatting is ugly nd unreadable at places.
+> - Gemini's claim "Moved the `checkForOverlap` function outside the `Game` class" is a lie, it was already not part of the class.